Between the Lions: Format

 In addition to teaching basic reading, pronunciation, and grammar skills, Between the Lions also strives to promote a general love of reading in its viewers.
 It explores the many subjects that books can cover and shows how diverse people may enjoy reading different things.
 It also demonstrates the value of reference books and the importance of reading in other everyday activities like using a computer, cooking with a recipe, or finding your way with street signs.

 Some Between the Lions episodes also deal with larger episodes related to literary matters: How to handle the scary parts of a story, for example, or the fact that it's okay to be a little sad or scared if something bad happens to a character that you like in a book.
 It also shows how children can use books as jumping points for their own imagination.

 Above all, every character on the show expresses a contagious enthusiasm for reading, with the underlying message being "Reading is cool".

 The show's curriculum director, Linda Rath, not only had been a working elementary-schoolteacher for many years specializing in reading but also has a PhD from the Harvard Graduate School of Education (where she obtained a master's before becoming a schoolteacher), working with reading specialist professor Jeanne Chall.
 The program's educational effectiveness has been researched in several studies.

 Awards

 Daytime Emmy Awards

-The series has been nominated for 45 Daytime Emmy Awards and won 10.
+The series was nominated for 45 Daytime Emmy Awards and won 10.